A workhouse existed at Grappenhall from around 1745 (Hitchcock, 1985).

 The population falling within the Union at the 1831 census had been 22,858 — with parishes ranging in size from Aston Grange and Clifton-by-Rocksavage (population 75 each) to Runcorn itself (5,035).
 The average annual poor-rate expenditure for the period 1834-36 had been £6,880 or 6s.0d. per head of the population.

 In 1839, Runcorn was one of the small group of unions who were listed by the Poor Law Commissioners "which for the present decline to concur in providing an adequate Workhouse".
 Under the threat of the union being dissolved, the guardians were eventually persuaded to fall in line and in 1855-7, a union workhouse for 200 inmates was built at the east of the village of Dutton, around four miles to the south-east of Runcorn.
 It was based upon a broadly cruciform plan, which was unusual for a workhouse of that date.
 It was a plain structure of red brick with an Elizabethan-style frontage, surmounted by a turret with a clock.
 The workhouse infirmary was enlarged in 1881-2.
 Other extensions took place in 1895, and a nurses' home was added in 1906.
-The workhouse's location and layout can be seen on the 1911 map below.
+The workhouse location and layout can be seen on the 1911 map below.

 In 1940, Charles and Evelyn Woad became master and matron of the establishment.
 Their son Geoffrey has very kindly provided some pictures which he took with his "box Brownie" camera during their time there.

 All the workhouse/hospital buildings have been demolished and housing now occupies the site.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.